bardibardi/cheap_random/README.md

 Installation
 ------------
-Clone the repository and use the .rb files in the lib directory.
-Create a directory called random parallel to the repository.
-Use examples/make\_seed.rb to make a seed file - (a 256 byte permutation file)
+Clone the repository.
+Create a directory called random, parallel to the repository.
+Use examples/make\_seed.rb to make a seed file - (a 256 byte permutation file) from arbitrary data using the default seed.

 Usage and documentation
 -----------------------
-Study the programs in the examples and spec directories.
+Study the programs in the examples and spec directories and use the .rb files in the lib directory.
 See below for more information.

 License
 -------